slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - The key take-aways from the Pyramid Principle at McKinsey were: Start with the answer first.
 Group and summarize your supporting arguments.
 Logically order your supporting ideas.
 Then, for each supporting idea or argument, break that further into more ideas or arguments until you have formed a pyramid.
 The Pyramid Principle teaches that, “Ideas at any level in the pyramid must always be summaries of the ideas grouped below them.”
 - The Rule of 3.
 Whenever you’re trying to persuade a senior person to do something, always present _exactly_3 reasons: Your argument gets their attention and is memorable.
 You are forced to choose the 3 most important reasons.
 You sound more structured, confident and decisive when you speak.

+> *'About 99% of the time, the right time is right now.' -- Kevin Kelly*
 > *'Once you step into a fight that is not of your own choosing, you lose all initiative.'*
 > *'Time is the longest distance between two places.' -- Tennessee Williams*
 > *'Patience is not passive; on the contrary, it is active; it is concentrated strength.' -- Edward G. Bulwer-Lytton*